puikchan/udacity.data_visualization/README.md

 Chart 1: Titanic Passenger Survival Rate by Age Group
 ![image alt text](sr_final.byAgeGroup.png)

-1. The overall survival rate (around 0.4, or 40%) was quite even among different age groups (age 11 - 60) except for the
+1. The overall survival rate (around 0.4, or 40%) was quite even among different age groups (age 11 - 60).
 2. The youngest age_group (0-10) had the highest survival rate of nearly 0.6.
 3. The age groups above 61 actually showed a significant drop in survival rate.
 However, there were only 22 passengers(19 male, 3 female) with age above 60.
 It is hard to make such conclusion with low number of passenger counts.